Low Back Pain

 • Consider NSAIDs (if no contraindication) for short-term pain relief to support activity, using the lowest effective dose for the shortest duration.

-• Acetaminophen has limited evidence of benefit for low back pain and is not recommended as a primary treatment.
+• Acetaminophen has limited evidence of benefit for low back pain as a primary treatment.

 • Avoid routine use of opioids, benzodiazepines, or muscle relaxants.